xl-code/expressconnect/intl.en-US/Physical Connection/Apply for a physical connection interface.md

     |Configuration|Description|
     |:------------|:----------|
     |**Region**|Select the region where the leased line is deployed.
-We recommend that you install the leased line in the region that is the same as your VPC.
+We recommend that you install the leased line in the region of your VPC.
 If you choose a different region, you need to pay an extra fee incurred by cross-region Cloud Enterprise Network \(CEN\) or a peering connection.

  |
-    |**SP**|Select the service provider \(telecom carrier\) of the leased line.
+    |**SP**|Select the service provider of the leased line.
 Different access points are provided for different service providers.

  |
-    |**Access Point**| Different access points are provided for different service providers.
+    |**Access Point**| Select an access point that is closest to your on-premises data center.

  Access points are the on-premises data centers of Alibaba Cloud that are located in multiple regions.
 Each region has one or more access points.
 Different access points correspond to different access locations and have different access capabilities.
 You can open a ticket to obtain detailed information about the location of access points.